 Moving from local to global business environment sounds like a dream come true for most business owners.
 But, it’s not all milk and honey out there.
 Translating your content into other languages might seem a low priority, but when you are struck with the fact that a mere 26% of all Internet users speak English, content localization quickly becomes a top priority.

-This is where a Translation Management System (TMS) comes to play.
-Translation Management System takes what was once a manual and disperse process, and automates it while significantly reducing costs and improving your customer experience.
+This is where a translation management tool comes to play.
+Translation management tools take what was once a manual and disperse process, and automates it while significantly reducing costs and improving your customer experience.
 It completely eliminates repetitive tasks and improves the efficiency of your team while giving you better control over the whole project.

-By incorporating project management features, a Translation Management System is able to fully manage the content flow through the complete localization process: from translation and linguistic data sharing to workflow automation.
+By incorporating project management features, a translation management tool is able to fully manage the content flow through the complete localization process: from translation and linguistic data sharing to workflow automation.
 By automating all the simple tasks inside a translation process, TMS maximizes your global content and completely automates what were once repetitive and manual processes.
 They serve as a centralized point from which you can keep track, manage, or even collaborate, on localization processes from the moment of inputting the text to the finished translation.
-A Translation Management System can be even integrated with machine-based translation software and enterprise content management systems.
+Translation management tools can be even integrated with machine-based translation software and enterprise content management systems.

 Since translation project can become very complex and include team members from different countries, TMS has a number of features that can help them feel like they are working next to each other.
 Some of these features are: